 Contacts and Appointments

-If you are in an emergency situation where urgent help is needed, you cannot contact a counsellor, you can ring security on 5001 with the red phone on campus or +60 82 260 600 ext.
+If you are in an emergency situation where urgent help is needed, you cannot contact a counsellor, you can call security on 5001 with the red phone on campus or +60 82 260 600 ext.
 5001 if you are using your mobile.

 You are encouraged to take advantage of the wealth of support and resources available to Swinburne students designed to help you with all aspects of your life as a student.
 It is always best to seek help or advice when you first recognize a problem rather than waiting for it to overwhelm you.